prisms-center/prismspf-manual/user_manual/app_files/app_files.md

 Furthermore, for advanced users, the customPDE class can be used to override MatrixFreePDE functions from the core PRISMS-PF library.
 One example of this is in the CHiMaD_benchmark6b application, where the makeTriangulation function is overridden to create a non-square mesh.

 ## main.cc
-The final C++ file in the application directory is the 'main.cc' file.
+The final C++ file in the application directory is the main.cc file.
 This file controls the overall flow of the code and is unlikely to be modified by most users.
-For all of the example applications, 'main.cc' is identical.
+For all of the example applications, main.cc is identical.
 One situation where a user may want to modify 'main.cc' is if they wanted to run several simulations with different parameter sets for one execution of the code.